How To Make Hydrogen Water At Home? Practical And Effective Methods

 Powders and tablets generally produce the highest concentration of molecular hydrogen gas.
 However, I found that the concentration DIFFERS depending on the size of the tablet or the scoop size of the powder and the constituent ingredients.

-As a result, the concentration of the dissolved hydrogen gas also varies, influencing the taste of the resultant water.
+As a result, the concentration of the dissolved H2 also varies, influencing the taste of the resultant water.
 In higher concentrations, the resultant water might taste slightly caustic.

 PROS